mikewawrzenczyk/huntoberToDoProject/README.md

 # Adding Functionality For 100Devs Group Project
--Add date picker functionality for DUE BY date for each task -Create some kind of reminder-notification functionality to remind you X amount of time before DUE DATE -Make prettier?
+-Add date picker functionality for DUE BY date for each task
+- Create some kind of reminder- notification functionality to remind you X amount of time before DUE DATE
+- Make prettier?

+# Progress
+- edited todos.ejs view to include a date picker field and display on the render
+- edited todos.js model to include date
+- edited  todos.js controller and added date to the createTodo: async function

 # Introduction